The 7 Best Flexible Rewards Points You Can Use for (Nearly) Free Travel The 7 Best Flexible Rewards Points You Can Use for (Nearly) Free Travel

 You can redeem Chase Ultimate Rewards points for great travel experiences, including:

-• Transfer to World of Hyatt to redeem for 5-star hotel stays, such as the Park Hyatt Paris Vendome, or budget hotels for as little as 3,500 points per night.
+• Transfer to World of Hyatt to book five-star hotels like the Park Hyatt Paris Vendôme or budget-friendly options starting at just 3,500 points per night

-• Transfer to Air Canada Aeroplan where you can redeem your points and miles with dozens of additional airlines at competitive rates without high taxes and fees.
+• Transfer to Air Canada Aeroplan to access dozens of airline partners and book award flights at competitive rates with minimal taxes and fees

 From